The Do's

 - Decide you are better "off the cuff"--almost no one is.

-- Use type that is too small to read with a dim light and margins too narrow for notes.
+- Use type that is too small to read with a dim light and

 - Leave too little time to practice adequately.